 The O.J.
 Corral is located in front of the Administration Building.
-If you are looking for a fun activity to do, when you have some free time, stop on by and hang out!
-There is a horseshoe pit with bleachers!
-We have an in-ground chess/checker board!
-We have a beanbag toss game!
-We have picnic tables to sit in a shady area.
-(Horseshoes and beanbags are located in the Administration Building).
+If you are looking for a fun activity to do, when you have some free time, stop by and hang out!
+There is a horseshoe pit, an in-ground chess/checker board, and a beanbag toss game!
+We have picnic tables to sit in a shady area as well as a set of bleachers.
+(Horseshoes and beanbags are located in the Administration Building when not in use).